jordicolomer/termlets/readme.md

 It’s implemented entirely in C, with zero external dependencies, resulting in an exceptionally small binary footprint with just **180 KB**.
 For comparison, even one of the smallest and simplest text editors, **nano**, has a binary size of around **840 KB**.

+It has currently only been tested on macOS using the iTerm2 terminal emulator.
+Support for the standard macOS Terminal is planned, along with Linux and Windows builds.

 ## Features